 That being said, the internal design of the token system has much to be discovered and you may find that you are able to exceed this limit or find yourself limited after lower token counts.

-The best thing you can do is to try your queries and messages and see how long you can get them without running into issues with non-responsiveness.
+The best thing you can do is to try your queries and messages and see how long you can get them without running into issues such as Chat GPT stopping, the cursor blinking or error messages such as the network error or Something went wrong.
 This will allow you to gauge for yourself what the word limit is for ChatGPT.

 Luckily, there are some ways that you can get ChatGPT to say more to you once you believe that you have hit the word limit.